 That’s true, which is why Parrot says you should have always a co-pilot when flying in FPV mode.
 It’s the buddy system, baby!

 Eh, looks like I need to find some mates, then.
 When’s it out, and how much is this thing going to hurt my wallet?

-The Disco is launching in North America and Europe in September, priced at $1,299 (about ₹87,000) – a price that includes the controller and a set of Cockpitglasses.
-We'll keep this story updated as and when we find a price for India.
-Until then, pilot, prepare for take-off.
+The Disco is launches in September, priced at US$1,300 – a price that includes the controller and a set of Cockpitglasses.
+Pilot, prepare for take-off.